PopaGeorgianVictor/PORTOFOLIO/README.md

 * the http method
 * token (if the request requires authorization)
 * request body (if we are talking about a write request)

+ The <strong>endpoint</strong> consists of a standard part that represents the host (the main link) and an extension that represents the actual activity that we want to do.
+Always, when we do api testing, we will rely on an api documentation.

+ <strong>JSON</strong> = Java Script Object Notation

+ <strong>JSON</strong> = a data transmission format used especially in the transport of information via API

 </details>